25 Encouraging Bible Verses for Addiction Recovery

 Let no one say when he is tempted, “I am being tempted by God,” for God cannot be tempted with evil, and he himself tempts no one.
 But each person is tempted when he is lured and enticed by his own desire.”
 James 1:13-14

 Satan will use every opportunity to put the stumbling block of temptation in your path.
-Whether through a tempting environment in your area of addiction or careless words spoken by unsupportive friends, you have a choice whether or not to give in to that desire.
+He can use a tempting environment in your area of addiction.
+He can leverage careless words spoken by unsupportive friends.
+You have a choice whether or not to give in to that desire.

 21. Defining Desires